TL;DR

 A strong opener: “Hi Mark — you ordered the medium, we shipped a large, and our support email sat for 4 days.
 That’s on us.”
 That beats “Thank you for your valuable feedback.
 We are deeply sorry to hear about your experience.”

-A strong close: “If anything else looks off when the replacement arrives, reply to the order email or DM us here and we’ll handle it same day.
+A strong close: “If anything else looks off when the replacement arrives, reply to the order email or message us here and we’ll handle it same day.
 Sorry for the friction, Mark.”

 How to refine

-• Move resolution to private: “Add one specific private contact path (DM here, reply to order email, phone).
+- Move resolution to private: “Add one specific private contact path (message here, reply to order email, phone).
 Don’t say ‘reach out’ — say ‘reply to order #4327 and Sarah will handle it same day.’”

 Common mistakes

-• Arguing the facts in public — even when you’re right, future buyers see fight, not service; argue only what they got wrong and only briefly
+- Arguing the facts in public — even when you’re right, future buyers see a fight, not service; address only what the reviewer got wrong, and only briefly

-• Same template across every review — buyers can spot the template and discount all replies
+- Same template across every review — buyers spot the template and discount all your replies

 FAQ

-• Should I reply to every negative review?: Every review under 3 stars where the complaint is specific.
+- Should I reply to every negative review?: Reply to every review under 3 stars where the complaint is specific.
 Skip generic rants (“worst product ever, do not buy”) — replying makes them more visible and engages a fight you cannot win.
-The signal-to-noise threshold is “is there a specific thing the reviewer is upset about?”
+The threshold is: is there a specific thing the reviewer is upset about?

-• How fast should I reply?: Within 48 hours.
-Faster than 1-2 hours can look bot-driven; slower than 72 hours signals neglect.
+- How fast should I reply?: Within 48 hours.
+Faster than 1–2 hours can look bot-driven; slower than 72 hours signals neglect.
+On Google Business Profile, replying within 24 hours is a 2026 ranking signal, so don’t sit on those.
 Use the first hour to verify your records and approve any offer internally.

-• What if the reviewer is wrong?: State what actually happened factually, in one line, without “however” or “we believe.”
+- What if the reviewer is wrong?: State what actually happened factually, in one line, without “however” or “we believe.”
 Then move on.
-Do not relitigate.
-Future buyers can read between the lines; they don’t need you to win the argument.
+Don’t relitigate.
+Future buyers read between the lines; they don’t need you to win the argument.

-• Should I use the reviewer’s name?: Yes if it’s their first name and it’s a platform where names appear (Amazon, Etsy, Google Maps).
-Skip on App Store where names are usually handles.
+- Should I use the reviewer’s name?: Yes if it’s a first name on a platform where names appear (Etsy, Google Business Profile).
+Skip it on the App Store, where reviewers are usually handles.
 Using the name signals you read; not using it signals template.

-• What about reviews in another language?: Reply in the reviewer’s language, not yours, even if it’s awkward.
+- What about reviews in another language?: Reply in the reviewer’s language, even if it’s awkward.
 Other buyers in that language will read it and remember.